LoloDum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changes the group owner to school for the file hello
+changes the owner and the group owner of _hello to vincent and staff